 Build and maintain lasting relationships

 Customer service managers must understand their target demographic.
 This includes the obstacles they are facing and the requirements they must meet to be successful.
-A unique role, CSMs are client-facing and instrumental in ensuring that customers are familiar with the uses of a product.
+In a unique role, CSMs are client-facing and instrumental in ensuring that customers are familiar with the uses of a product.

-Additionally, CSMs should make a customer feel valued, maintaining customer relationships, and identifying how a product differs from its competitors.
+Additionally, CSMs should make a customer feel valued, maintaining customer relationships, and identify how a product differs from its competitors.

 Speak on behalf of the customer